cubedro/frontier.ethereum.org/views/content/dao.md

     registrar.setAddress.sendTransaction(name, daoAddress, true,{from: eth.accounts[0]});

-Test the parameters by doing these commands:

-    daoInstance.numProposals.call();
-    daoInstance.proposals.call();
-    daoInstance.founder.call()
+If everything worked out, you can take a look at the whole organization by executing this string:

+    "This organization has " +  daoInstance.numProposals.call() + " proposals and was founded by " +     daoInstance.founder.call();

 If everything is setup then your DAO should return a proposal count of 0 and an address marked as the "founder".
 While there are still no proposals, the founder of the DAO can change the address of the token to anything it wants.

 ### Interacting with the DAO

-After you are satisfied with what you want, it's time to get all that ether you got from the crowdfunding and into your new country:
+After you are satisfied with what you want, it's time to get all that ether you got from the crowdfunding and into your new organization:

     eth.sendTransaction({from: eth.accounts[1], to: daoAddress, value: web3.toWei(100, "ether")})

 This should take only a minute and your country is ready for business!
-Now, as a first priority, your country needs a nice flag, but unless you are a flag expert, you have no idea how to do that.
-For the sake of argument let's say you find that your friend Bob is a great flag designer who's willing to do it for only 10 ethers, so you want to propose to hire him to design a flag.
+Now, as a first priority, your organization needs a nice logo, but unless you are a designer, you have no idea how to do that.
+For the sake of argument let's say you find that your friend Bob is a great designer who's willing to do it for only 10 ethers, so you want to propose to hire him.

     recipient = registrar.addr("bob");
     amount =  web3.toWei(10, "ether");